 How To Apply

-All applications are to be submitted to Professor Takahashi for consideration email@example.com.
+All applications are to be submitted to E/Professor Takahashi for consideration firstname.lastname@example.org.
 As ADRI is a not-for-profit medical research organisation, it is unlikely that a research program will have the funds to take on a postgraduate student without scholarship funding.
-However, there are over 700 scholarship schemes on offer, visit The University of Sydney’s Scholarships Office for further information.
+However, there are various scholarship schemes on offer and can be found through The Good Universities Guide.

 - Prevention of Asbestos-Related Diseases